Enterprise AI | | 24 min read

 Annual value = ticket volume x time saved per ticket x fully loaded labor rate x adoption rate x usable output rate

 The most important metric is not how many AI features are deployed.
-The most important metric is whether AI improves service quality, speed, cost, reliability, and user experience.
+The most important metric is whether AI improves service quality, speed, cost, reliability, technician trust, and user experience.

 The IT AI Implementation Framework